 Salmon are food for many predators (including humans), as well as for scavengers and decomposers.
 Some examples of the many animals that feed on salmon in various ecosystems include:

-- In the estuary, river otters, sea lions, bears, and birds
+- In estuaries: river otters, seals, sea lions, bears, wolves and birds

-- In freshwater (as dead adults), ravens, gulls, coyotes, trout and juvenile salmon, insects
+- In freshwater (as dead adults): ravens, eagles, gulls, wolves, trout, juvenile salmon, insects

 The decaying carcasses are also important nutrient sources for vegetation.
 For example, when bears feed on spawning salmon and bring them into the forest to eat, the decaying left-overs provide important fertilizer for the trees.
 In the course of their lives, salmon therefore transport nutrients derived from deep ocean upwelling all the way to inland forests.
-It is these kinds of connections to many ecosystems that makes the salmon a “keystone species.”
+It is this kind of connection to many ecosystems that makes the salmon a “keystone species”.

 What threatens Pacific Salmon?